FarronF/limerick-council-meetings/meetings/2023/05/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th March 2023.md

 The Members noted the allocation details outlined in the Report and agreed that additional

-funding and resources needed to be directed at the issue of Taking in Charge of estates.--- 13
+funding and resources needed to be directed at the issue of Taking in Charge of estates.
+---
+13

 They noted that approximately 75 estates were due to be taken in charge and that the